vilvarion/html-accessibility/README.md

 # html-accessibility
-A collection of modern HTML constructions, including accessibility and styling practices
+A collection of modern HTML practices, including accessibility and styling